-“As more homeowners are enticed to list their properties, we can expect increased remodeling and repair in preparation for sales, coupled with spending by the new owners who are looking to customize their homes to fit their needs,” said Chris Herbert, the center’s managing director.
+“As more homeowners are enticed to list their properties, we can expect increased remodeling and repair in preparation for sales, coupled with spending by the new owners who are looking to customize their homes to fit their needs,” says Chris Herbert, the center’s managing director.

 But navigating the convoluted home improvement lending market is exhausting.
 Here’s the lay of the land.

-- Know your costs: Get a price estimate on your renovation, broken down by cost of labor, materials, equipment rentals and permitting.
+- Know your costs.
+Get a price estimate on your renovation, broken down by cost of labor, materials, equipment rentals, and permitting.
 Add a comfortable buffer to account for surprise expenses.
 If you can’t borrow enough to cover that final figure, scale back your upgrade plans.

 Second mortgages and refinancing

-- Fannie Mae HomeStyle Renovation mortgage (HSR)
+Fannie Mae HomeStyle Renovation mortgage (HSR)

 Lending caps off at 95% of the home’s appraised value after the upgrades are complete.
-Borrowers will have to submit a down payment — at least 5% for those with excellent credit and a single-unit home.
+Also, borrowers will have to make a down payment — at least 5% for those with excellent credit and a single-unit home.

-- FHA 203(k) Rehabilitation Mortgage
+FHA 203(k) Rehabilitation Mortgage

-This is the FHA’s version of the HSR.
-It’s more accepting of borrowers who can’t afford a hefty down payment or who have so-so credit — though they’ll likely face higher mortgage insurance premiums.
-Lenders can hand out up to 10% more than the home is worth if the post-improvement property value increases, starting from $5,000.
-The down payment starts at 3.5%.
-Learn more here.
+This is the FHA’s version of Fannie Mae’s HSR.
+It’s more accepting of borrowers who can’t afford a hefty down payment or who have mediocre credit.
+However, these borrowers will face higher insurance premiums.

 Other financing methods

-- Home equity loans (HEL) and home equity lines of credit (HELOC)
+Home equity loans (HEL) and home equity lines of credit (HELOC)

-A HELOC works a bit like a credit card, with a revolving open credit line that borrowers can tap as needed, up to a point.
-Interest is charged only on the amount withdrawn but at rates that vary based on the market.
+A HELOC works like a credit card, with a revolving open credit line that borrowers can tap as needed, up to a point.
+You only pay interest on the amount you withdraw, but interest rates fluctuate with the market.
 The timeline usually requires payment after ten years.

-- Green grants and loans
+Green grants and loans

-In California, Florida, New York and Pennsylvania and offers up to $250,000 in financing.
+In California, Florida, New York, and Pennsylvania, Renew Financial offers up to $250,000 in financing for green projects.
 And some nonprofits and government agencies reserve grant money — which doesn’t need to be paid back — for the same purpose.
 DSIRE has a database of state incentives searchable by zip code.
 The FHA even offers an Energy Efficient Mortgage.